Dion-M-Sato/edition_voyage4d/README.md

 # Guideline

-This project for the edition of *Voyage au pays de la quatrième dimension* by Gaston de Pawlowski which is marked up with following TEI forms.
+This project for the edition of *Voyage au pays de la quatrième dimension* by Gaston de Pawlowski which is marked up with following TEI rules.

 - Do not support hyphenation.
 - Each news paper's edition is described in sourceDesc with msDesc.